Aersaud/YOLOL/Dev/Waypoint System/README.md

 ### How do I type in a specific set of coordinates to navigate to?

 - Please read [Manual Import Process](#manual-import-process)

+### I'm using Unsecure Mode, Why Do I Need the WPLock button?

+- You don't!
+However, this button may be used in a future.

 ## Changelog: